The Leading Provider of Online Consultation, Legal Services, Education and Training

 • Impotence or Non-Consummation: Claims of the husband being impotent or failing to consummate the marriage.

-• False Criminal Allegations: Other than false dowry allegation, accusations of criminal behavior under the IPC Sections 406, 313, 323, 377 and more, as per BNS Sections 316, 87, 115 (2) and more.
-It is pertinent to mention here that section 377 of the IPC is repealed in BNS and exixts no more.
+• False Criminal Allegations: Accusations of criminal behavior under the IPC Sections 406, 313, 323, 377, and more, as per BNS Sections 316, 87, 115(2), and more.
+Section 377 of the IPC was repealed in BNS.

-When You are already Trapped in False Litigation
+Measures if You Are in False Litigation

 • Gather Witnesses: If you have witnesses who can testify to your character or the falsity of the accusations, their statements can be valuable in court.